-A muffin top is fat that spills out over the top of your pants.
-They're one of the reasons lipo is commonly performed alongside a tummy tuck.
+The fat that spills out over the top of your pants.
+It's one of the reasons lipo is commonly performed with a tummy tuck.
 Once the stomach skin is removed, many people will want the skin around the hips gone too.

 What can I expect my doctor to do about my sides?
 They look horrible, I have a bad muffin top. - ChristinaS

 Massive weight gain or pregnancy can cause the two vertical muscles running across your abdomen to separate and stretch.
 That results in a "pooch" in your stomach area.
 Also known as diastasis recti.